amlwwalker/recipes/asian-salmon-and-kale.md

 Unwrap the salmon - keep the sauce!

 Serve by putting some bulgar in a bowl, place the salmon steak on top, spoon a bit of sauce over the steak letting it run into the bulgar slightly, and place some kale to the side.
 Add extra sauce if you would like it.

+I like to shake some sesame seeds through the kale before serving it

 As the picture shows, I like to flake the salmon up